Table of Contents

 - Focused exam of the areas of greatest concern.

-The ICU nursing staff is highly proficient in critical care and is adept with intensive care procedures.
+The ICU nursing staff are proficient in critical care and adept with intensive care procedures.

-Qualification: The ICU nurse is experienced medical personnel with specialized training in intensive care after working for several years as a general duty nurse.
-This experience is instrumental in assessing patients, reacting quickly to changing conditions, making decisions quickly, and being cognizant of management of highly potent drugs and operation of complex equipment.
-It is often up to the nurse to manage the patient’s changing condition for some time before a physician becomes available.
+Qualification: The ICU nurse is typically very experienced clinically, with additional specialized training in intensive care.
+This experience is instrumental in assessing patients, reacting quickly to changing conditions, making rapid decisions, and being comfortable with the use of drugs and complex equipment.
+It is often up to the nurse to manage the patient’s changing condition and call the physician, if needed.

-- Ability to infuse very potent drugs safely
+- Ability to infuse very potent drugs in a safe manner

-- Constant assessment of hemodynamics and adjustment of drugs as necessary
+- Frequent assessment of hemodynamics and adjustment of drugs as necessary

 - Knowledge of how to manage transducers